Sovereign Wants Change

 “If there was one fucking person in this bar and nobody else, and they loved the music, then I would feel good about the night,” says Rogers, overwhelmed.
 “So I mean, God!
 We can’t thank them enough, really.
 I don’t know if I had just one thing I could say to them.”

-All contents property of Deitra Productions Copyright 2011 All rights reserved
+All contents property of Deitra LLC Copyright 2011 All rights reserved

 Reproduction is prohibited, permission only